 Ecological constraints are frequently a key consideration in projects, with the potential to adversely affect budget, programme and delivery; sometimes significantly due to the seasonal nature of surveys and mitigation required in line with current legislation.
-As such Dalcour Maclaren have expanded our Environment and Planning team, with the appointment of experienced chartered Ecologist, Claire Pooley.

 Our Environment and Planning team with their strengthened ecological expertise are able to work with you, providing pragmatic solution-driven advice through the development of your projects.
 Therefore, ensuring that ecological constraints are identified as early as possible in the programme and pragmatic advice is provided to de-risk projects.